jimbobbennett/StarWarsCopilot/1-chat-with-copilot/README.md

     dotnet new console
     ```

-1. Install the `Microsoft.Extensions.AI` nuget packages, as well as libraries for configuration, logging, and interacting with OpenAI on Azure:
+1. Install the `Microsoft.Extensions.AI` NuGet packages, as well as libraries for configuration, logging, and interacting with OpenAI on Azure:

     ```bash
     dotnet add package Azure.AI.OpenAI